Here are some of the most frequently asked questions about our advocacy. You can find more FAQs here.

 I advocate for customers who have an intractable problem with a business, a role sometimes also referred to as the reader advocate, problem-solver or ombudsman.
 Basically, I try to help when no one else will.

 Any dispute between a consumer and a business.

-No. The advocacy work I do on behalf of consumers is and always will be free.
-But if you ask for help, I may write about your case.
+I don’t charge for the advocacy work I do on behalf of consumers.
+But it isn’t free.
+If you ask for help, I may write about your case.
 Your full name and city will be published.

 Typically, I politely request a review of your case.
 If I have a question about the circumstances of your problem, I’ll also ask.
 Most of the correspondence between a company and myself on behalf of a customer is private, which means I’m unlikely to share it with a reader.

 This site is supported by individual and corporate underwriters.
 If you’re interested in joining them, here’s how.
 However, there is no obligation to become a supporter if I help you.

 I wish I could.
 Some cases are not solvable.
 But I give every complaint serious consideration.